yofabronecoforo/C6ENWS/README.md

 To update to a newer release, clone or download the latest release as described above, overwriting any existing items in the destination folder.

 # Conflicts
-ENWS uses the following custom table(s) in the game's SQLite Configuration database:
+ENWS adds the following custom table(s) to the game's SQLite Configuration database:
 - ContentFlags

 If your mod uses any similarly-named custom tables, compatibility issues *may* arise.